 So the first thing I did was find the right blend and ratio of colors to get the light taupe/cream color for the base.
 Turns out mixing paint is harder than I thought it would be since I had several failed attempts ending with pink, yellow, and gold.
 But alas I found the ratio I was looking for – 1:1 of titanium white and unbleached titanium.

 Next, I mapped out where I wanted the three vertical rectangles to be.
-I spaced them evenly on the canvas and I outlined the rectangles with a straight edge and pencil.
+I spaced them evenly on the canvas and I outlined the rectangles with a t-square and pencil.
 (NOTE: I learned the hard way that white acrylic paint doesn’t cover pencil marks easily so go easy with the pencil lines.)

 I then filled in the rectangles with titanium white paint.
 I should note that I originally just free-handed the rectangle edges with paint but later cleaned up the lines because I wasn’t feeling the messy look.

 Once the paint was dry I moved onto the third and last layer of paint – the black shapes.
 Instead of eyeballing where I wanted the black squares to go, I found black paper in our house and cut them to the size I wanted.
 I then arranged them on the canvas until I was happy and outlined each one with pencil.